Looking for a unique pale-leaved hosta for your shade garden? It’s time to consider planting White Feather Hosta!

-White Feather Hosta is a specialty hosta cultivar known for its near-white leaves.
-This small-medium variety grows best in full shade as direct sunlight can burn the pale foliage.
+White Feather hosta is a specialty hosta cultivar known for its near-white leaves.
+This small-medium variety grows best in full shade, as direct sunlight can burn the pale foliage.
 While the leaves are white at the beginning of the season, they do become more of a blended pale green tone by late summer.
 Hosta ‘White Feather’ grows about 2 feet wide at maturity, has lavender flowers in midsummer, and can be grown in zones 3-9.

-Introduction to the White Feather hosta
+White Feather hosta basics

-White Feather Hostas typically take 4-5 years to become well-established in the landscape.
+White Feather hostas typically take 4-5 years to become well-established in the landscape.
 Also, note that it takes several years of growth before the pale white leaf color develops reliably.
 This variety is not large in the landscape, usually growing to about 2 feet wide at maturity with upright leaves that typically reach 18-20 inches tall.

 When to plant White Feather hosta

-White Feather Hosta should be planted in the spring or fall for best results.
+White Feather hosta should be planted in the spring or fall for best results.
 That said, it can be planted any time of year as long as the soil is not frozen and the plant is watered regularly.

 How to plant White Feather hosta